demidko/vcpkg-utility/README.md

 `proj -n MyNewProject -d 'description of my new project'`

-This command create `CMakeLists.txt` build configuration for project and tests, entry points, adds `vcpkg` and minimum required dependencies for command line tools, `README.md` documentation.
+This command create `CMakeLists.txt` build configuration for project and tests, entry points, adds `vcpkg` and minimum required dependencies for command line tools, `README.md` documentation for manually build.

 ### How to build `proj` source code?